f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 # Collected Notes on the Interpretation of the Analysis on the gothic fiction corpus:

-Some of the element are in order of their occurence within the notebook, others are rearranged contextually, but generally speaking are not provided with a full description of the setting they were taken out of there.
+ome of the elements are in order of their occurrence within the notebook, others are rearranged contextually, but generally speaking are not provided with a full description of the setting they were taken out of there.
-This is still to come, ut n terms of content the bservations and groupings should be a to stand on their own and speak for themselves on what aspect of the corpus, the topic model or the relationship between the authors within them they address.
+This is still to come, but in terms of content the observations and groupings should be a to stand on their own and speak for themselves on what aspect of the corpus, the topic model, or the relationship between the authors within them they address.
 This is primarily still a collection of thoughts - mental lint in the dryer that is life.

 ## Topics:

 topic_labels = {
-    "Topic 1": "Ominous Atmosphere - \n Spacial and Auditory Imagery: \n vastness, archaic, Refinement, Gloom, demons.", "Topic 2": "Emotional Dialogue -  \n Fear, Secrecy, Flattery,Arousal and Strife \n - Religion and Devils.", "Topic 3": "Status and Individuality - \n Striving, Misery and Plentifullness - Excess.", "Topic 4": "Myths, Trials and Death - \n Persecution of Crime, Telling Tales, magic and ants.", "Topic 5": "Excitablity, Madness and Deceit - \n Aggression, conflict and glee.", "Topic 6": "Nature and Reasoning - \n Creativity, Understanding, mixed with Fauna.", "Topic 7": "Social Pleasantries - \n Diplomacy, Plotting to Gossip.", "Topic 8": "Faith, Convictions, Chivalry and Death - \n Erudition, Religion and Knights.
-Ants.", "Topic 9": "Fortitude, Conviction and Adventure - \n Danger and social Station.", "Topic 10": "Ferrocity and Tragedy - \n animalistic traits, intimacy, conflict and science.", "Topic 11": "Ravens and Gloom - Longing, Death and Artifice.", "Topic 12": "Home Invasion - Domestic Mystery and Conflict.", "Topic 13": "Rituals and Festivities - \n Dance, Witchcraft and Coronations.", "Topic 14": "Conflict, Animosity and Change - \n Emotional Changes, Death and Construction.", "Topic 15": "Trickery and Science - \n Deceit, Reasoning and Institutions.", "Topic 16": "Desecrated Chapel - \n Confessions and Defilement - Devils and Maniacs.", "Topic 17": "(Un-)death, spectral bodies and judgement - \n human physicality, grief, emotions.", "Topic 18": "Mystery and Adversity - \n Dream and fugue states, Investigation.", "Topic 19": "Forlorn Carnival - Dances, Disgust and Intimacy.", "Topic 20": "Science, Reasoning and Objects - \n Technology, Professions and Nature.", "Topic 21": "War, Punishment and Exploration.",
-    "Topic 22": "Emotional Dynamics and Interactions.",
-    "Topic 23": "War, dreams and demons.",
+   "Topic 1": "Ominous Atmosphere - \n Spatial and Auditory Imagery: \n vastness, archaic, Refinement, Gloom, demons.", "Topic 2": "Emotional Dialogue -  \n Fear, Secrecy, Flattery, Arousal and Strife \n - Religion and Devils.", "Topic 3": "Status and Individuality - \n Striving, Misery and Plentifullness - Excess.", "Topic 4": "Myths, Trials and Death - \n Persecution of Crime, Telling Tales, magic and ants.", "Topic 5": "Excitability, Madness and Deceit - \n Aggression, conflict and glee.", "Topic 6": "Nature and Reasoning - \n Creativity, Understanding, mixed with Fauna.", "Topic 7": "Social Pleasantries - \n Diplomacy, Plotting to Gossip.", "Topic 8": "Faith, Convictions, Chivalry and Death - \n Erudition, Religion and Knights.
+Ants.", "Topic 9": "Fortitude, Conviction and Adventure - \n Danger and Social Station.", "Topic 10": "Ferocity and Tragedy - \n animalistic traits, intimacy, conflict, and science.", "Topic 11": "Ravens and Gloom - Longing, Death and Artifice.", "Topic 12": "Home Invasion - Domestic Mystery and Conflict.", "Topic 13": "Rituals and Festivities - \n Dance, Witchcraft and Coronations.", "Topic 14": "Conflict, Animosity and Change - \n Emotional Changes, Death and Construction.", "Topic 15": "Trickery and Science - \n Deceit, Reasoning and Institutions.", "Topic 16": "Desecrated Chapel - \n Confessions and Defilement - Devils and Maniacs.", "Topic 17": "(Un-)death, spectral bodies and judgment - \n human physicality, grief, emotions.", "Topic 18": "Mystery and Adversity - \n Dream and fugue states, Investigation.", "Topic 19": "Forlorn Carnival - Dances, Disgust and Intimacy.", "Topic 20": "Science, Reasoning and Objects - \n Technology, Professions and Nature.", "Topic 21": "War, Punishment, and Exploration.", "Topic 22": "Emotional Dynamics and Interactions.", "Topic 23": "War, dreams and demons.",
-    "Topic 24": "Human Interactions and Emotional States.", "Topic 25": "Flattery, clothing, Interactions.",
-    "Topic 26": "Witchcraft, Rituals and Fear of it - \n Banishment, Threats and Armor.", "Topic 27": "Dragon Attack and Defense - \n Troops, Mountains and Cynicism.", "Topic 28": "Communion in Nature - \n Transformation, Relationships and Identity.", "Topic 29": "Bickering, Fighting and Mountains.",
-    "Topic 30": "Bureaucracy, Bargaining and Dissatisfaction.",
-    "Topic 31": "Exploration, Gloom, Caverns.",
+   "Topic 24": "Human Interactions and Emotional States.", "Topic 25": "Flattery, clothing, Interactions.", "Topic 26": "Witchcraft, Rituals, and Fear of it - \n Banishment, Threats, and Armor.", "Topic 27": "Dragon Attack and Defense - \n Troops, Mountains and Cynicism.", "Topic 28": "Communion in Nature - \n Transformation, Relationships and Identity.", "Topic 29": "Bickering, Fighting, and Mountains.", "Topic 30": "Bureaucracy, Bargaining and Dissatisfaction.", "Topic 31": "Exploration, Gloom, Caverns.",
-    "Topic 32": "Tranquility and Bustle - \n Terms of Relaxation, Calm and Action.", "Topic 33": "Treacherous Company - on the run and scarred.", "Topic 34": "Secrets and Suspense - \n Mystery, Devils and Assasinations.", "Topic 35": "Mental Illness, Law and Outcasts - \n Fear, Suspicion and Struggles.", "Topic 36": "Individualism vs. Conformity - \n Rebellion and Social Norms.", "Topic 37": "Order and Chaos - \n Constrained Focus and Unchecked Emotions.", "Topic 38": "Psychology, Trauma and Secrets.",
-    "Topic 39": "Quest for Meaning - Self-Discovery, Transformation.", "Topic 40": "Ambition and Struggle - Emotional Turmoil.", "Topic 41": "Despair, Isolation and Oppression.",
-    "Topic 42": "Illusion, Enchantment and Betrayal.",
-    "Topic 43": "Woodlands, Mystery, Illusion, Beasts.",
-    "Topic 44": "Companionship in Times of Trial and Distress.", "Topic 45": "Intimacy, Emotions and Identity.",
-    "Topic 46": "Frustration, Society, Retreat into Nature - \n Society, Reason, Tension, negative Feelings, Forrests.", "Topic 47": "Human Nature and the Connection to the Land, \n Myth and (Human) Nature - Solace, Inspiration, Acceptance for Hardships.", "Topic 48": "Enthralling Garden full of Voices - \n Echantment and Vocalization, Nature.", "Topic 49": "Departure and Music.",
+   "Topic 32": "Tranquility and Bustle - \n Terms of Relaxation, Calm and Action.", "Topic 33": "Treacherous Company - on the run and scarred.", "Topic 34": "Secrets and Suspense - \n Mystery, Devils and Assassinations.", "Topic 35": "Mental Illness, Law and Outcasts - \n Fear, Suspicion and Struggles.", "Topic 36": "Individualism vs. Conformity - \n Rebellion and Social Norms.", "Topic 37": "Order and Chaos - \n Constrained Focus and Unchecked Emotions.", "Topic 38": "Psychology, Trauma, and Secrets.", "Topic 39": "Quest for Meaning - Self-Discovery, Transformation.", "Topic 40": "Ambition and Struggle - Emotional Turmoil.", "Topic 41": "Despair, Isolation and Oppression.", "Topic 42": "Illusion, Enchantment and Betrayal.", "Topic 43": "Woodlands, Mystery, Illusion, Beasts.", "Topic 44": "Companionship in Times of Trial and Distress.", "Topic 45": "Intimacy, Emotions, and Identity.", "Topic 46": "Frustration, Society, Retreat into Nature - \n Society, Reason, Tension, negative Feelings, Forrests.", "Topic 47": "Human Nature and the Connection to the Land, \n Myth and (Human) Nature - Solace, Inspiration, Acceptance for Hardships.", "Topic 48": "Enthralling Garden full of Voices - \n Enchantment and Vocalization, Nature.", "Topic 49": "Departure and Music.",
-    "Topic 50": "Myth, Nature, Wonder and Despair.", "Topic 51": "Dissilusionment with Society - \n Resistance, Protest, Retreat.", "Topic 52": "Adventure, Spendor, Power and Challenges, History.", "Topic 53": "Mercantile and Creativity - Haggling and Emotions.", "Topic 54": "Medieval Cities, Castles and Courtship.", "Topic 55": "Crocodiles, Massacres and Traveling.",
-    "Topic 56": "Exploration of an Island and Obsession.", "Topic 57": "Carnage near a Castle.",
+   "Topic 50": "Myth, Nature, Wonder and Despair.", "Topic 51": "Disillusionment with Society - \n Resistance, Protest, Retreat.", "Topic 52": "Adventure, Spendor, Power and Challenges, History.", "Topic 53": "Mercantile and Creativity - Haggling and Emotions.", "Topic 54": "Medieval Cities, Castles and Courtship.", "Topic 55": "Crocodiles, Massacres and Traveling.", "Topic 56": "Exploration of an Island and Obsession.", "Topic 57": "Carnage near a Castle.",
-    "Topic 58": "Weddings and Rituals - Clamoring Throng.", "Topic 59": "Judgment and Scrutiny - Tense Diplomacy.", "Topic 60": "Confession and marriage before  \n Conscription and Battle.", "Topic 61": "Vapires, Ragality, Experiments, \n Festivities and Sacrifice.", "Topic 62": "Dragons, Subterraneous Lairs, Riddles and Lore.", "Topic 63": "Hidden Dangers, Fear, Anticipation, Supernatural.", "Topic 64": "Artistic Ambition and Trials - Mastery and the Devil.", "Topic 65": "Atmospheric Battle Descriptions and Royalty.", "Topic 66": "Hidden Knowledge, Learning and Secrets.", "Topic 67": "Monsters, Art, Romance - Myth and Gloom.", "Topic 68": "Secluded Initiation Rites.",
+   "Topic 58": "Weddings and Rituals - Clamoring Throng.", "Topic 59": "Judgment and Scrutiny - Tense Diplomacy.", "Topic 60": "Confession and marriage before  \n Conscription and Battle.", "Topic 61": "Vampires, Ragality, Experiments, \n Festivities and Sacrifice.", "Topic 62": "Dragons, Subterraneous Lairs, Riddles and Lore.", "Topic 63": "Hidden Dangers, Fear, Anticipation, Supernatural.", "Topic 64": "Artistic Ambition and Trials - Mastery and the Devil.", "Topic 65": "Atmospheric Battle Descriptions and Royalty.", "Topic 66": "Hidden Knowledge, Learning and Secrets.", "Topic 67": "Monsters, Art, Romance - Myth and Gloom.", "Topic 68": "Secluded Initiation Rites.",
-    "Topic 69": "Seduction, Deception, Violence, Bureaucracy.",
-    "Topic 70": "Myth and splendor - Wealth and Castles.", "Topic 71": "Haunted Castles and their Prohecies.", "Topic 72": "Festivities, Noise, Crowds.",
+   "Topic 69": "Seduction, Deception, Violence, Bureaucracy.", "Topic 70": "Myth and splendor - Wealth and Castles.", "Topic 71": "Haunted Castles and their Prophecies.", "Topic 72": "Festivities, Noise, Crowds.",
    "Topic 73": "Camps, Trenches and Weather."
 }

 ## Broad Categorization:

-Generally speaking the topics can be categrized in a set of main groups:
+Generally speaking, the topics can be categorized in a set of main groups:

--Emotional turmoil and psychologicla distress -Physical violence and combat
+-Emotional turmoil and psychological distress -Physical violence and combat
--Social settings, diplomacy and court
--Self expression and frustration with society
+-Social settings, diplomacy, and court -Self-expression and frustration with society
 -Myth, lore and tales
 -Forbidden truths and knowledge
 -Adventure and exploration
--Ambition, greed and regality
+-Ambition, greed, and regality
--Deceit and aprehension
+-Deceit and apprehension
 -Science and reasoning
 -Nature - woods, mountains and harbors
 -Religion and sacred rituals
 -Monsters, demons and undead
--Medieval settings, cities and castles
+-Medieval settings, cities, and castles
 -Dreams and illusions

 # Notes on the importance of individual authors on topics: